cwyse/wysechoice-wiki/home/network_applications.md

 Create the label, then print it to a PDF.

 #### Mail Merge
 Create a mail merge in gLabel.
-Query the data in the needed format from the Ghini database.
+The ghini database contains a view called *plant_labels* that provides the necessary record information.

 #### GIMP
 Start GIMP and open the PDF from the last step.
 Use the default import settings.